Transistor Market Size and Share

 Transistor Market Analysis by Mordor Intelligence

-The transistor market size reached USD 18.63 billion in 2025 and is forecast to advance to USD 26.82 billion by 2030, translating into a 7.56% CAGR.
+The transistor market size in 2026 is estimated at USD 20.02 billion, growing from 2025 value of USD 18.63 billion with 2031 projections showing USD 28.66 billion, growing at 7.46% CAGR over 2026-2031.
 Momentum stems from migration toward wide-bandgap materials, rising capital expenditure on regional fabs, and accelerating demand in power-hungry applications such as electric vehicles and 5G infrastructure.
 Silicon continues to supply most unit volumes in 2024 and is slipping as silicon-carbide and gallium-nitride devices capture sockets that demand higher voltage tolerance and superior thermal conductivity.
 Asia-Pacific accounted for 56.30% revenue in 2024, aided by China’s localization programs and India’s incentive-backed manufacturing surge.
 Parallel moves by U.S. and European governments to reshore critical nodes are lifting tool orders, sustaining back-end capacity additions, and widening supply options in the transistor market.
 Export-control regimes that restrict sub-14 nm processes and high-bandwidth memory have segmented the competitive field, reinforcing the strategic value of domestic fabs and favoring suppliers that control both front-end and packaging assets.

 Key Report Takeaways